 Thank you for stopping by!
 We hope you enjoy our expert articles.
 If you are ready to take the next step and implement meaningful, lasting change in your family, we invite you to explore our award-winning multimedia programs.
 Click here to learn more. -The Empowering Parents Team

-Ask PSL: When Is It Time for Your Child to Leave Home?
+Ask 1-on-1 Coaching: When Is It Time for Your Child to Leave Home?

 August 7, 2009 by Tina Wakefield

 If you listen to the news or read the paper, you know that more and more kids are living at home for longer periods of time.
-We often get calls on the Parental Support Line from parents of adult children who want to know how they can set guidelines down with their older kids, and when they should ask them to leave.
+We often hear from parents of adult children who want to know how they can set guidelines down with their older kids, and when they should ask them to leave.

 If you’re the parent of an adult child who is living at home you are probably trying to figure out what your role is and what rules your child needs to adhere to while living in your home — because after all, your kid is grown up now and that changes things.
 You may be wondering when or if you should ask them to leave.